Skip to content

 • WhatsApp: ~/.remoteclaw/credentials/whatsapp/<accountId>/creds.json

-• Discord bot token: config/env (token file not yet supported)
+• Discord bot token: config/env or SecretRef (env/file/exec providers)

 • Slack tokens: config/env (channels.slack.*)